FINTLabs/fintlabs.github.io/content/adapter/tut-java-sse.md

 title = "Tutorial: Java SSE adapter" weight = 1
-description = "This is a tutorial on how to getting started developing a Java SSE adapter" draft = true
+description = "This is a tutorial on how to getting started developing a Java SSE adapter" draft = false
 +++

 ### Introduction
-* [Javadocs](https://docs.felleskomponent.no/fint-sse-adapter-skeleton) for the Java SSE Adapter Skeleton
-* [Github prosject](https://github.com/FINTprosjektet/fint-sse-adapter-skeleton) for the Java SSE Adapter Skeleton
-* [Overview](/adapter/overview/) of the adapter and FINT architecture
+This tutorial will lead you through the process of setting up and adapter to communicate with the Play-With-FINT-Adapter service.

 ### Setting up the enviornment